dapr/docs/daprdocs/content/en/reference/components-reference/supported-configuration-stores/postgres-configuration-store.md

                           'data', data);
 ```
 5. The channel mentioned as attribute to `pg_notify` should be used when subscribing for configuration notifications
-6. Since we created a generic trigger, map this trigger to `configuration table`
+6. Since this is a generic created trigger, map this trigger to `configuration table`
 ```console
 CREATE TRIGGER config
 AFTER INSERT OR UPDATE OR DELETE ON configTable